jnidzwetzki/jnidzwetzki.github.io/_posts/2023-01-11-tracing-postgresql-locks-with-pg-lock-tracer.md

 ```

 ## Summary
-`pg_lock_tracer` is a new open-source tracing tool for PostgreSQL lock activity.
+`pg_lock_tracer` is my new open-source tracing tool for PostgreSQL lock activity.
 It uses the Berkeley Packet Filter (BPF) to trace a running PostgreSQL process and shows the lock activity in real-time.
 The tool can be downloaded from the [website](https://github.com/jnidzwetzki/pg-lock-tracer) of the project.